OpsCanary

 Key takeaways

-• Use `helm.sh/hook-weight` to establish a deterministic execution order for your hooks.
+• Set `helm.sh/hook-weight` to control the execution order of multiple hooks.

-• Implement `helm.sh/hook-delete-policy` to manage the lifecycle of hook resources effectively.
+• Implement `helm.sh/hook-delete-policy` to manage cleanup of hook resources.

-• Be aware that hooks can block the Helm client, affecting deployment speed.
+• Be aware that hooks can block Helm operations, impacting deployment speed.

-• Remember that resources created in hooks won't be cleaned up by `helm uninstall`.
+• Remember that resources created in hooks won't be removed by `helm uninstall`.

 Why it matters

-In production, effective use of Helm hooks can streamline complex deployments and ensure that necessary operations are completed at the right times.
-This control can prevent failures and improve the reliability of your applications.
+In production, effective use of Helm hooks can streamline complex deployments and ensure that necessary operations occur at the right times, reducing the risk of failures and improving overall reliability.

 Code examples